environmental

 Prevention

-• Judge readiness by soil feel a couple inches down rather than counting days since the last watering
+• Judge watering readiness by how the soil actually feels a couple of inches down, rather than by days elapsed since the last watering

 Quick Summary